Skip to main content

 Oregon State Tribal Partnership ICWA Initiative (OSTP)

-Power BI logo Juvenile Court Data Dashboard
+Power BI logo Juvenile Dependency Data Dashboard

 Juvenile Court Programs creates and maintains juvenile dependency statistical dashboards for judges and court staff to monitor their work.
 Please go to the Juvenile Court Data Dashboard to access Oregon juvenile dependency case data.
 This public link includes the same data that is available to judges and court staff but does not include access to case level data.
 Juvenile court system partners and members of the public can access the following juvenile court data down to the county level: